 The section was created in 1922 with financial support from John D. Rockefeller Jr. Labor unions had grown stronger during World War I, but when the war ended, the labor-management relationship grew tumultuous, and unions quickly lost ground.
 During the Great Depression, Princeton's young IR Section saw itself as serving both company executives and union leaders (though companies used its work far more frequently than unions, PAW reported), disseminating reports on such subjects as "labor capitalism," pensions, the five-day work week, and "age limitations" of workers.
-Later, under such figures as Albert Rees and future University president William G. Bowen \58, the section began to experiment with new approaches, most notably rigorous data techniques.
+Later, under such figures as Albert Rees and future University president William G. Bowen 58, the section began to experiment with new approaches, most notably rigorous data techniques.

 Card recalls that the hothouse atmosphere of the IR Section in Firestone, physically separated from the rest of the economics department - enabled innovative approaches to flourish.
 Graduate students worked side by side with senior faculty - an unusual arrangement at the time, says Card.
-(Card even met his wife at the section's home in Firestone: Cynthia Gessele \89 had a part-time job typing for the economists.
+(Card even met his wife at the section's home in Firestone: Cynthia Gessele 89 had a part-time job typing for the economists.
 Her secret to getting the job?
 "Not many people could type math notations," he says.)

 The section's physical setup was so important that when it moved to the Louis A. Simpson International Building in 2017, officials included a long counter with a coffee maker where faculty and students could bat around ideas.
-In a tour of the space, economics and public affairs professor David S. Lee \99 points out the setting, noting that it continues to host offhanded "counter talk" among the members.
+In a tour of the space, economics and public affairs professor David S. Lee 99 points out the setting, noting that it continues to host offhanded "counter talk" among the members.

 "Almost any topic was fair game - thoughts about a question one of us was attempting to address, an issue in a paper, just from Princeton to chair the White House Council of Economic Advisers (she spoke to PAW in her personal capacity).
 "Those unstructured moments often led to new ideas, and the section had the resources to allow us to pursue many of them."
-Sometimes so much time would pass in discussion that IR Section members would get stuck in the with a common area, like a dorm.
-As a student, many of the things I learned came from just hanging out around the coffee machine and listening to David,
+Sometimes so much time would pass in discussion that IR Section members would get stuck in the of faculty and students were right next to each other, with a common area, like a dorm.
+As a student, many of the things I learned came from just hanging out around the coffee machine and listening to David, Alan, and Orley talk."

-'blue-skying it' as we thought about the latest news, or what we were going to have for dinner," says economist Cecilia Rouse, the former dean of Princeton's School of Public and International Affairs, who is on leave
+'blue-skying it' as we thought about the latest news, or what we were going to have for dinner," says economist Cecilia Rouse, the former dean of Princeton's School of Public and International Affairs, who is on leave union mediation into cutting-edge econometrics.

-Orley Ashenfelter \70 library when Firestone locked its doors for the night.
-"It was an intimate setting," recalls Lee.
-"The offices of faculty and students were right next to each other, union mediation into cutting-edge econometrics.
 Ashenfelter was "one of the very first economists to try to make estimates of economic effects more credible and defensible" by moving beyond theory and using quantifiable data, says Gary Burtless, an economist with the Brookings Institution.